systematic-magic/aop/pdf.rst

    :scale: 99%

 ..
 ATTENTION::
    	`Gonzales Suares` on the screenshot above is a compound surname.
-Please make sure that full surname is listed in the Copyright statement, rahter than just last bit.
+Please make sure that full surname is listed in the Copyright statement, rather than just last bit.

 2.3.
 Check that there is  :sample:`et al.` after LastName.